Feds Attempting to “Bullet-Proof” Child Care Funding Agreements

 It isn’t just that parents know what is best for their children.
 (Have you ever struggled to calm a friend’s crying child, only for them to stop crying the instant you handed them to their mother?)
 Parents also have the responsibility to care for their children.
 Scripture entrusts the care of children to their parents (see Genesis 18:18-19, Exodus 12:26-27, Deut 6:7, Deut 11:19, Joshua 4:7, Proverbs 1:8,10,15; 2:1; 3:1,11,21; 4:10,20; 5:1,7,20; 6:1,3, 20; 7:1,24; 8:32; 19:27; 23:15,19,26; & 24:13,21).
 Nurses, early childhood educators, guardians, and child teachers are rare throughout Scripture, mentioned only in the stories of Moses (who, through God’s extraordinary intervention, was also cared for by his own mother on the behalf of Pharoah’s daughter), Obed (nursed by his grandmother Naomi), Samuel (raised by Eli the priest), the orphaned Mephibosheth (raised by his nurse), and Joash (cared for by a nurse as well).

 The fundamental problem with a state-funded universal child care system is that it systematically encourages the people who know children best and who are given responsibility for children – parents – to pass on this duty to professionals.
-Parents aren’t rewarded for staying at home by this child care policy.
+Parents aren’t rewarded for working at home by this child care policy.
 They are encouraged to enroll their children in a licensed daycare facility and work a paid job.
 While many single parents and couples both need to work to make ends meet, the government isn’t making it any easier for parents to care for their children.
 In fact, it’s adding further benefits to working outside the home.

 Currently, 48% of young Canadian children are cared for by their parents.
 That’s not a state of affairs to be decried but celebrated!
 The goal of government should be to increase that number, not decrease it.